-In the tidal current technique, devices are placed directly "in stream" and energy is generated with the help of flow of water.
+In the tidal current technique, machines are located directly "in stream" and energy is generated with the help of flow of water.
 It represents a different approach to extracting energy from tides.
 In this dam like structure is not used.
-A large number of technologies are available for extracting the energy from marine currents, including horizontal and vertical-axis turbines.
-Others also include ventures and oscillating foils.
+A large number of technologies are available for mining the energy from marine streams, comprising horizontal and vertical-axis turbines.
+Others also include ventures and vacillating foils.

-For fixing the tidal current devices there is a variety of method in place, including seabed affixing via gravity base or driven loads, as flow as well as floating platforms fixed in place.
+For fixing the tidal current devices there is a variety of method in place, comprising seabed affixing via gravity base or driven loads, as flow as well as floating platforms fixed in place.

-The combination of forces applied by the gravitation pull of the moon and the sun and rotation of the earth, tides are generally generated.
+The amalgamation of services applied by the gravitation pull of the moon and the sun and rotation of the earth, tides are generally generated.
 Different tidal energy is produced by the relative motion of these three bodies which will affect the range of tides.
 By some local effects like funneling, reflection, resonance and shelving the substantially of tidal range can be increased.
-By creating a reservoir and basins behind the barrage and transient tidal waters through turbines in the barrage, energy can be extracted.
+By making a tank and basins behind the barrage and transitory tidal waters along turbines in the barrage, energy can be extracted.

-The three sides of India is surrounded by sea, its perspective to harness tidal energy has been acknowledged by the Government of India.to extract the energy two types of energy system are used:
+The three sides of India is enclosed by sea, its perspective to connect tidal energy has been acknowledged by the Government of India to extract the energy two types of energy system are used: